-- 1. A member can prevent discontinuance of service or have service reconnected by paying the applicable service charge and an inspection fee and make payment for any loss or expense incurred by the Cooperative due to the tampering and/or diversion.
+- A member can prevent discontinuance of service or have service reconnected by paying the applicable fees and make payment for any loss or expense incurred by the Cooperative due to the tampering and/or diversion.
 Adequate assurance against further loss in the form of an additional deposit may be required. - 2.
 A member's bill may be adjusted to reflect normal usage should any tampering reflect other than normal meter reading. - 3.
-Nothing herin shall prevent the Cooperative from instituting appropriate legal actions for violations of and/or noncompliance with these provisions.
+Nothing herein shall prevent the Cooperative from instituting appropriate legal actions for violations of and/or noncompliance with these provisions.